Hox gene: Regulation of Hox genes

 Just as Hox genes regulate realisator genes, they are in turn regulated themselves by other genes.
 In Drosophila and some insects (but not most animals), Hox genes are regulated by gap genes and pair-rule genes, which are in their turn regulated by maternally-supplied mRNA.
 This results in a transcription factor cascade: maternal factors activate gap or pair-rule genes; gap and pair-rule genes activate Hox genes; then, finally, Hox genes activate realisator genes that cause the segments in the developing embryo to differentiate.

 Regulation is achieved via protein concentration gradients, called morphogenic fields.
 For example, high concentrations of one maternal protein and low concentrations of others will turn on a specific set of gap or pair-rule genes.
 In flies, stripe 2 in the embryo is activated by the maternal proteins Bicoid and Hunchback, but repressed by the gap proteins Giant and Kruppel.
 Thus, stripe 2 will only form wherever there is Bicoid and Hunchback, but not where there is Giant and Kruppel.

 MicroRNA strands located in Hox clusters have been shown to inhibit more anterior hox genes ("posterior prevalence phenomenon"), possibly to better fine tune its expression pattern.

 Non-coding RNA (ncRNA) has been shown to be abundant in Hox clusters.
 In humans, 231 ncRNA may be present.
 One of these, HOTAIR, silences in trans (it is transcribed from the HOXC cluster and inhibits late HOXD genes) by binding to Polycomb-group proteins (PRC2).

 The chromatin structure is essential for transcription but it also requires the cluster to loop out of the chromosome territory.

 In higher animals including humans, retinoic acid regulates differential expression of Hox genes along the anteroposterior axis.
 Genes in the 3' ends of Hox clusters are induced by retinoic acid resulting in expression domains that extend more anteriorly in the body compared to 5' Hox genes that are not induced by retinoic acid resulting in expression domains that remain more posterior.

 Quantitative PCR has shown several trends regarding colinearity: the system is in equilibrium and the total number of transcripts depends on the number of genes present according to a linear relationship.

-Collinearity
+Colinearity

 In some organisms, especially vertebrates, the various Hox genes are situated very close to one another on the chromosome in groups or clusters.
 The order of the genes on the chromosome is the same as the expression of the genes in the developing embryo, with the first gene being expressed in the anterior end of the developing organism.
 The reason for this colinearity is not yet completely understood, but could be related to the activation of Hox genes in a temporal sequence by gradual unpacking of chromatin along a gene cluster.